 What is SAE?

 Those applying to obtain their real estate license must complete 180 hours of qualifying courses.
 Once you receive your license, you must complete an additional 90 hours of Salesperson Apprentice Education (SAE), 4 hours in TREC Legal Update I and 4 hours in TREC Legal Update II within your first two years of licensure.
+If you have been made a supervisor by your broker you must also complete the 6-hour Broker Responsibility course to renew.
 SAE courses are offered in 30-hour increments.
 After you submit certificates of completion for all of your SAE requirements and pay your license renewal fee, you then enter CE status for license renewal.

 What is CE?

 Continuing education (CE) is required for all real estate license holders to maintain licensure after they complete SAE requirements.

 How many CE hours do I need to renew my license?